 Retroactive First Offender: A Real Second Chance for First Offenders

 Somewhat recently, Georgia Legislature approved Georgia Code 42-8-66, also known as the Retroactive First Offender Statute.
 In order to understand Retroactive First Offender, we first need to understand the First Offender Act.
 The First Offender Act is a unique opportunity afforded to those who are in trouble for the first time.
-If you are sentenced as a First Offender and successfully complete your sentence, you will not have a conviction and the record of the case will be sealed from your official criminal history report.
 The intent of the law is to give first time offenders a chance to learn from their mistake and move on with their lives without the burden of a conviction.

 Some people are not aware of the First Offender Act at the time that they are sentenced.
 The Retroactive First Offender Statute is specifically for these individuals.
 Those who plead guilty to a felony, but did not use the First Offender Act, can now seek to have First Offender Status applied to their case after the fact.
 This retroactive application allows these individuals to benefit from the First Offender Act even years after a conviction has remained on their record.